This post contains affiliate links. Please see our disclosure policy.

 - Blind Bake the Crust: Use my all butter pie crust recipe and fully bake the crust up to 2 days ahead of time.
 Keep the baked crust stored in an airtight container at room temperature.

-- Check the temp: I always use an instant read thermometer to measure the egg and sugar mixture temperature accurately.
+- Check the temp: I always use an instant read thermometer to measure the egg and sugar mixture temp accurately.

 - Save the cream topping til last!
-Prepare the chantilly cream topping just before serving to keep it fresh.
+Prepare the chantilly cream topping just before serving to keep it fresh and fluffy.

-- Versatility: French silk pie can be customized with toppings like chocolate shavings, dusting of cocoa powder, chopped nuts, or berries.
+- Versatility: Customized your toppings with chocolate shavings, a dusting of cocoa powder, chopped nuts, or sliced berries.

-Yes, the crust and pie filling can be made and chilled for a minimum of 4 hours before serving.
-Make the pie without the topping, cover and store in the fridge for up to days.
-Top with whipped cream and chocolate shavings before serving.
+- Make-Ahead: The crust and pie filling can be made and chilled for a minimum of 2 hours before serving.
+Make the pie without the cream topping, cover and store in the fridge for up to 2 days.
+Top with whipped cream and chocolate shavings just before serving.

 ★★★★★ Please leave a star rating and review below if you make this recipe!
 THANK YOU!!